scottyschup/ruby-curriculum/bonus/hash-and-equals.md

 some_hash[3] #=> 'the third'
 ```

-Also, as an exercise for the reader, I suggest playing with using
+As an exercise for the reader, I suggest playing with using
 Arrays and Hashes as the keys to a Hash, and seeing what happens when
 you modify the keys.
 See below: